SanCigo/SanCigo/README.md

 - 👋 Hi, I’m Oscar, but everyone calls me Cigo 🇮🇹
 - 👀 I’m interested in programming.
 Real fun fr.
 Less interested in making an original template for this readme.
-- 🌱 I’m currently learning Python, and I'll study Java and C++ in the next 2 years (2023-2024)
 - 🤖 I'm a Telegram bot developer, currently using [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) library
 - 📫 You can find me as [@SanCigo](https://t.me/SanCigo) on Telegram